It's here - Jumbla exploits 2D strengths with latest showreel

 “We have a really diverse team, with some people being good at background illustration, character illustration, character animation, cell animation, plus sound and audio, and a bunch of other stuff in-between,” Kane said.

 “Everyone collaborates under the instruction of a director to piece together all of their own parts and create something awesome.”

 Jumbla’s unique take on 2D animation

-Although 2D animation is a single string on Jumbla’s sizable bow, Kane says it’s one that demands respect.
+Although 2D animation is a single string on Jumbla’s sizable bow, Kane reveals it’s one that demands respect.

 “You can also see our ability to add personality and expression to a character or even an inanimate object just by the way it moves.